 The 39th International Symposium on High Performance Liquid Phase Separations and Related Techniques (HPLC 2013) was held

-of the awards presented, and discuss the column technology highlights observed at the symposium.
+presented was also provided.
+In part II we discuss the column technology highlights observed at the symposium.

 The 39th International Symposium on High Performance Liquid Phase Separations and Related Techniques, which alternates between

-five-day plus event had a total of 168 oral presentations, perhaps a new record, in plenary and parallel sessions and a whopping
+five-day-plus event had a total of 168 oral presentations, perhaps a new record, in plenary and parallel sessions and a whopping

 945 posters in sessions with 36 different themes.
 Lunch was served on-site as part of the registration fee, so conferees didn't